SocketDev/socket-cli-js/README.md

 * `--json` - outputs result as json which you can then pipe into [`jq`](https://stedolan.github.io/jq/) and other tools
 * `--markdown` - outputs result as markdown which you can then copy into an issue, PR or even chat

+## Strictness flags

+* `--all` - by default only `high` and `critical` issues are included, by setting this flag all issues will be included
+* `--strict` - when set, exits with an error code if any issues were found

 ### Other flags

 * `--dry-run` - like all CLI tools that perform an action should have, we have a dry run flag.
 Eg. `socket report create` supports running the command without actually uploading anything